Chloejay/patterns/project_setup_framework/boring-project/README.md

 ```

 #### Requirement.txt updater
-The best way to deal with changing dependencies it to use a service, which periodically bumps versions in your requirements.txt files and creates a pull request with each version change. using Pyup https://pyup.io/ or Dependabot, which is automated offered by GitHub.
+The best way to deal with changing dependencies it to use a service, which periodically bumps versions in the requirements.txt files and creates a pull request with each version change. using Pyup https://pyup.io/ or Dependabot, which is automated offered by GitHub.